 Often, contact centre representatives have to navigate multiple applications just to get the information they need to do their job.
 Health plans employ digital tools to pull information in real time from multiple underlying core systems around enrollment, benefits, claims, care management, and pharmacy, creating a far smoother experience for representatives serving members and providers.

 4. Making care management more efficient

-One technology leader described a digital care management program through an external vendor that allowed them to engage more effectively with members who are prediabetic, newly diagnosed diabetics, and those who have had diabetes for some time.
-This program significantly increased their ability to reach more members and allowed them to free up care management nurses to engage more frequently and in real time with these members.
-The organization is now planning to expand this program into other chronic conditions.
+One technology leader described a digital care management programme through an external vendor that allowed them to engage more effectively with members who are prediabetic, newly diagnosed diabetics, and those who have had diabetes for some time.
+This programme significantly increased their ability to reach more members and allowed them to free up care management nurses to engage more frequently and in real time with these members.
+The organisation is now planning to expand this programme into other chronic conditions.